Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 The :term:`Particl Marketplace` is your private and :term:`decentralized <Decentralization>` online marketplace to buy and sell anything online.
 Here, there is no marketplace company, e-commerce service provider, database, server, hosting service, payment processor, bank, and no other kind of third-party involved.
 Just pure and confidential person-to-person transactions between you and another person.

-To unlock these benefits to you not possible before with traditional online marketplaces, there are just a few things you need to be aware of before you get started.
+This gives you many new benefits not possible before with traditional e-commerce, but there are just a few things you need to be aware of before you get started.
 It's very easy to use,  Let's go over them!

 .. seealso::